qdrant/landing_page/qdrant-landing/content/documentation/examples/rag-chatbot-red-hat-openshift-haystack.md

 ## Next steps

-- In this example, [RedHat OpenShift](https://www.redhat.com/en/technologies/cloud-computing/openshift) is the infrastructure of choice for proprietary chatbots.
+- In this example, [Red Hat OpenShift](https://www.redhat.com/en/technologies/cloud-computing/openshift) is the infrastructure of choice for proprietary chatbots.
 [Read more](https://access.redhat.com/documentation/en-us/red_hat_openshift_ai_self-managed/2.8) about how to host AI projects in their [extensive documentation](https://access.redhat.com/documentation/en-us/red_hat_openshift_ai_self-managed/2.8).

 - [Haystack's documentation](https://docs.haystack.deepset.ai/docs/kubernetes) describes [how to deploy the Hayhooks service in a Kubernetes environment](https://docs.haystack.deepset.ai/docs/kubernetes), so you can easily move it to your own OpenShift infrastructure.